The first in-situ observation of torsional Alfven waves during the interaction of large-scale magnetic clouds: Acknowledgement

 \section{Acknowledgement}

-We are thankful to WIND Spacecraft data providers (wind.nasa.gov) for making in- terplanetary data available.
+We are thankful to WIND Spacecraft data providers (wind.nasa.gov) for making interplanetary data available.
 We are also thankful to Department of Physics (Autonomous), University of Mumbai, for providing us facilities for fulfillment of this work.
 AR would also like to thank Wageesh Mishra for valuable discussion on CME-CME interaction.
-AR also thanks to Solar-TErrestrial Physics (STEP) group, USTC, china \& SCOSTEP visiting Scholar program.
+AR also thanks to Yuming Wang and Solar-TErrestrial Physics (STEP) group, USTC, china \& SCOSTEP visiting Scholar program.
+AR is also thakful to Gauri Datar.